hazim/OCproject3/README.md

 ## ohmyfood

-This is my submission for Project 03 on the front-end dev path.
-It will get updated with time as I learn better ways of achieving cleaner and more sustainable code.
+This is my solution for Project 03 from the OpenClassrooms, Front-End Developer path.
+This will get updated with time, as I learn better ways/techniques of achieving cleaner and more sustainable code.

-The finished version will be linked [here](https://hazim.github.io/OCproject3/) as of now it is a blank page.

-## we are provided with,
+## we were provided with,

 - [x] The Logo
 - [x] Fonts used are, [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) and [Shrikhand](https://fonts.google.com/specimen/Shrikhand?query=shrikhand)